pmitche/react-native-usit-ui/README.md

 # Components

-Here is a list of all component included in this library.
+Here is a list of all components included in this library:

 * [Button](./docs/Button.md)
 * [SingleOptionList](./docs/SingleOptionList.md)